-MED 150-EDITING TECHNIQUES 3-0-3
+MED 150-EDITING AND VIDEO TECHNIQUES/ 3-0-3 PREMIERE PRO

 This is an introductory level course using the computer as an editing tool.
 Students utilize Adobe Premiere Pro nonlinear editing software to produce digital video for use in non-broadcast and DVD.
 Basic editing procedures encompassing video, audio, and still imagery will be employed.
-Students must have a miniDV digital video camera and external hard drive.
+Students must have a DV digital video or DSLR camera and external hard drive.
+Emerging technology will also be explored.

-MED 155-INTRODUCTION TO MULTIMEDIA
+MED 155-INTRODUCTION TO MULTIMEDIA 3-0-3